 Among the methods that you can use to deal with bad smoke odor include:

-Baking soda absorbs natural odor.
+Baking soda absorbs a natural odor.
 To solve the problem of bad smoke odor, sprinkle it in liberal amounts over the floors, walls, and furniture.
 Leave the bowls with the baking soda in the room that has been affected by smoke damage for some days so that it can absorb the odor.

 Vinegar also eliminates odors naturally.
 You should wipe washable walls, furniture, and floors with it.
 Also, place some vinegar bowls in the room that has been affected by smoke for some days.
 If the smell of vinegar is too harsh for you to stand, mix it with lavender oil in a bowl.

 This is an odor-reducing product that is sold in most stores.
-It employs a chemical compound known as cyclodextrin which is a sugar-like substance which absorbs odor.
+It employs a chemical compound known as cyclodextrin which is a sugar-like substance that absorbs odor.
 Spraying it over the affected area will help in reducing odor from the smoke.

 Usually, this product is used in form of a detoxifying agent.
 However, it also absorbs odors naturally.
 Therefore, try placing activated charcoal in bowls around the affected rooms for some days.

 Ozone generators are products that eliminate or help in the reduction of smoke odor from a room.
 However, these products are expensive but they are effective.
-Nevertheless, they will not eliminate smoke odor completely especially if it has already permeated into the draperies, furnishings, and carpets.
+Nevertheless, they will not eliminate the smoke odor completely especially if it has already permeated into the draperies, furnishings, and carpets.

 Advice and Tips